mcore1976/thermometer-ATTINY85-Nokia5110LCD-DHT11/README.md

 "main.c" and "compileatmega" files are for 1MHz clock of ATTINY85/45 ( ultra low power consumption)

 "main2.c" and "compileatmega2" files are for 8MHz clock of ATTINY85/45

+to see how it works - look here https://www.youtube.com/watch?v=r6nF1iJ2r-M